Designing for CloudKit

 If you know the ID of the record you want, use a fetch operation.
 If you do not know the ID of a record, CloudKit provides the ability to query for records using a predicate.
 A predicate-based query lets you locate records whose fields contain certain values.
 You use this predicate with a

 CKQuery object to specify both the search criteria and sorting options for the returned records.
 You then execute the query using a

-Another search option is to let the server notify you when certain parts of the database change.
+Alternatively, use subscriptions to let the server notify you when certain parts of the database change.
 Subscriptions act like a persistent query on the server.
 You configure a

-CKSubscription object much like you do a
+CKSubscription object much as you do a

 The Development and Production Environments